benoit-cty/decentralized_game/README.md

-# decentralized_game
+# Decentralized space game

-A game for mid-term exam of The School.ai
+A game for mid-term exam of https://www.theschool.ai/ by Siraj Raval.

 ## Rules of the game

 Every gamers start from Earth and need to buy SpaceShip to explore other system.
 Or buy a Planet who has already been discovered.